ivy-llc/ivy/docs/overview/deep_dive/inplace_updates.rst

    It then checks if the functional view has a reference stack and continues recursively until it reaches a point where it exhausts all reference stacks.
 #.
 If the reference stack is empty or exhausted it checks if it has a manipulation stack.
    If populated it performs the reverse functional operation with itself as the input and inplace updates the view that made it (reverses the operation that made it).
-   If the manipulation stack is empty or already exhausted it goes to the array’s PyTorch base and repeats the recursively until everything is exhausted and the base is None.
+   If the manipulation stack is empty or already exhausted it goes to the array's PyTorch base and repeats the recursively until everything is exhausted and the base is None.
 #.
 All other views are expected to be updated automatically through PyTorch's native view handling.

 **Round Up**